Are you taking good care of yourself? Self-care really is a crucial element of our daily life. Remember, you can’t pour from an empty cup!

-I love circle planning elements, like mood trackers, habit trackers, monthly logs.
-But since they are not so easy to create I don’t usually do those.
+I love circle planning elements, like mood trackers, habit trackers, and monthly logs.
+But since they are not so easy to create, I don’t usually do those.

 Adding quotes is such a nice way to cheer up and aff more positivity to your journal, that I try to do them as often as possible.
 I actually managed to add a quote to my mood tracker in January 2021 Bullet Journal Setup if you want to give it a look.

 You’ll also see that I added two boxes to fill for each day.
 This is because this one was one of my first mood trackers, I wasn’t still sure how to do it exactly.
 My moods usually jump during the day, so I just didn’t know how to summarize them with just one.